About Leland Fellows

 Leland Fellows attend orientation sessions in Houston and in Washington.
 They are then immediately involved in the action of the U.S. Congress.
 They assist in research and the drafting of legislation.
 The interns also attend committee hearings, work on special projects, and assist in general office operations.

-Applicants must be a junior or senior at the University of Houston during the Fall 2019 semester.
-Transfer students must have at least 24 hours completed at UH at the time of submitting their application.
-Students graduating in December 2019 are welcome to apply.
+Applicants must be a junior or senior at the University of Houston during the Fall 2021 semester.
+Students graduating in December 2021 are welcome to apply.

 Ideal Candidates Possess